servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 #### Proxy Settings

-Depending on the environment, it may be necessary to specify proxy settings for the OpenStack instance hosting the ESCM Docker images.
+Depending on your environment, it may be necessary to specify proxy settings for the OpenStack instance hosting the ESCM Docker images.

 These settings are used for the Docker engine environment which needs access to the Docker registry and ESCM Docker containers which access the internet.